Murder of Simone Strobel: Investigation

-Following the discovery of Strobel's body, the Richmond Police District, with assistance from the Würzburg Criminal Police, and the Würzburg Prosecutor's Office, established Strike Force Howea to investigate her murder.
+On 14 February 2005, three days before Simone's body had been found, Detective Sergeant Diehm commenced Strike Force HOWEA, to investigate her disappearance.
+Following the discovery of Strobel's body on 17 February 2005, the Richmond Police District, sought the assistance from the Würzburg Criminal Police, and the Würzburg Prosecutor's Office to investigate her murder.

 A coronial inquest into Strobel's death was held in 2007, with State Coroner Paul McMahon presiding.
-Both Tobias and Katrin Suckfuell declined to testify, and Martin was the only member of the group to do so.
+Upon legal advice, both Tobias and Katrin Suckfuell declined to testify, while Jens Martin returned to Australia to give evidence.
 Ultimately, McMahon ruled that there was insufficient evidence to lay charges for the murder.

+In 2014, Detective Sergeant Shane Diehm pleaded guilty to a number of charges including lying to the Police Integrity Commission and drug taking, and was removed from the NSW Police force.
+Detective Sergeant David Mackie took over as lead of Strike force HOWEA.

 In 2014, the Bavarian Office of Criminal Investigation announced a €10,000 reward for information leading to an arrest or conviction.
 In addition, on 15 October 2020, the New South Wales Government and police announced a $1 million reward.

-A second coronial inquest was initially scheduled for February 2021.
-It has since been delayed due to the COVID-19 pandemic.
+A second coronial inquest was held between 11–15 November 2024, and formal findings were delivered on 6 November 2025.
+The Coroner concluded that it was unlikely that Tobias, Katrin or Jens were involved in Simone's death, but rather the Coroner stated Simone's killer likely had a sexual motive.

 Arrest

-In July 2022, Tobias Moran (formerly Tobias Suckfuell) was arrested by Strike Force Howea detectives in Western Australia, in connection with Strobel's murder.
-He appeared before Perth Magistrates' court on 26 July 2022 and remanded in custody pending extradition to New South Wales, where he will face a court in Sydney.
+In July 2022, Tobias Moran (formerly Tobias Suckfuell) was arrested by former WA Police officer Cameron Blaine, along with Strike Force Howea detectives in Western Australia, in connection with Strobel's murder.
+He appeared before Perth Magistrates' court on 26 July 2022 and remanded in custody pending extradition to New South Wales, where he will face court in Sydney.
 Upon his extradition, Moran was charged with murder and attempting to pervert the course of justice.
-Further arrest warrants were issued for Katrin Suckfuell and Jens Martin, in relation to allegations of being accessories after the fact.
+Lead investigators claimed that further arrest warrants had been issued in Germany for Katrin Suckfuell and Jens Martin, in relation to allegations of being accessories after the fact, however German Prosecutors denied this was true.

+The charges against Tobias Moran were due to be certified in the Lismore Local Court on 14 June 2023 but the court was told the Office of the Director of Public Prosecutions (DPP) had decided not to proceed and the charges were withdrawn due to their being no reasonable or probable cause for the charges.
+Mr Moran was awarded costs.